dattadebrup/dattadebrup.github.io/_posts/2018-07-20-TUM-RGBD-evaluator-software.md

 ```data.orientation``` - for orientation data and ```data.orientation_t``` for its timestamp.

 ```data.scan``` - for laser scan data and ```data.scan_t``` for its timestamp.
-(You can mention as many as sensors during calling the method).
+(You can mention as many as sensors names during calling the method).

 *  **So how does datas from multiple sensors are read and provided to the users by the ```self.getReadings()``` method?**